 Need help?
 These are our recommendations for the best silicone-free shampoos by hair type.

-Men experiencing hair thinning can also benefit from using a silicone-free shampoo like Grow Perfect™ Shampoo.
+People experiencing hair thinning can also benefit from using a silicone-free shampoo like Grow Perfect™ Shampoo.
 This particular formula helps to improve hair growth and density, with clinically proven ingredients like Anagain™ and organic rosemary oil.
+Pair it with silicone-free Grow Perfect™ Conditioner for best results.

 The Best Silicone-Free Shampoo for Curls